-In this post I am gonna give answer to reader’s question.
+In this post, I am gonna give an answer to the reader’s question.

 Each one differs in the environment in which they are tested and you will lose control over the environment in which application you are testing, while you move from desktop to web applications.

 I think this will have an idea of all three testing environment.
-Keep in mind that even the difference exist in these three environment, the basic quality assurance and testing principles remains same and applies to all.
+Keep in mind that even the difference exists in these three environments, the basic Quality Assurance and Testing principles remain the same and applies to all.